AdobeDocs/experience-manager-learn.en/help/forms/adaptive-forms/forms-captcha-feature-video-use.md

 Adding and using a CAPTCHA with AEM Adaptive Forms.

-Please visit the [AEM Forms samples](https://forms.enablementadobe.com/content/samples/samples.html?query=0#collapse1) page for a link to a live demo of this capability.

 >[!VIDEO](https://video.tv.adobe.com/v/18336/?quality=9&learn=on)

 *This video walks through the process of adding a CAPTCHA to an AEM Adaptive Form using both the built-in AEM CAPTCHA service as well as Google's reCAPTCHA service.*